damonmac/learn-xgboost/README.md

      Find the 'early_stopping_rounds' line in train.py, and exchange that line for the one above it.
 Try your training again.

-*Question:* What iteration did your model stop on?
+*Question 11:* What iteration did your model stop on?
 Was your accuracy improved?

 The Precision/Recall graph shows the tension between getting all the answers right, and getting answers for all the questions.
 You can find an optimal point on the curve where you maximize precision or recall, or maybe you want to balance them.
 Then you can find on that curve what the precision threshold is at that point.
 If you are interested in pursuing treshold analysis you can look into the data behind the P/R curve.

-### Adjusting parameters
+### E. Adjusting parameters
 The number of features you have, the way the represent your problem, the amount of training data, the percentage and representativeness of your test set, and the model parameters all influence your ideal outcome.
 The complexity of your machine learning model has an optimum for your problem, and the way you have represented it.
 So as the data, or features, or parameters change there are different potential optimization points.
 This is important to realize as we try to introduce and adjust a few parameters.
 It's possible that just a few adjustments to parameters will best leverage the technology you have chosen.

 Most of the parameters for xgboost are set to avoid overfitting, and defaults are conservative.
 But xgboost is pretty forgiving, and we won't be able to experiment with all the parameters in this micro-badge.
 Here is a short explanation of a few parameters: